ormsbee/swampcastle.org/content/post/empathy-and-error-logging.md

 ```

 It's really easy to write code like this without thinking about it.
 Some
-condition fails, you catch an exception, and then you log.
+condition fails, you catch a local exception, and then you log.
 But there's no
 context here, and it's difficult to know where to start debugging the problem.

 ```python